SeUniVr/PLC-RE/README.md

 ## 4.2 Invariant inference
-The invariant generation is done using the front-end tool of [Daikon](https://plse.cs.washington.edu/daikon/).
+The invariant generation is done using the front-end tool of [Daikon](http://plse.cs.washington.edu/daikon/download/doc/daikon.html#convertcsv_002epl) for CSV dataset.
 To install Daikon follow the [guide](Installation_Daikon.sh).
 Execute the bash script **_run.sh_** to generate the invariants.
 ```
   ./run.sh